yonghui-ni/FDRsamplesize_2.0/README.md

 ## Example

-This is a example which shows you how to determine the sample size necessary to identify genes with microarray expression signals that are associated with progression-free survival.A single-predictor Cox regression model will be used to test the association of each gene’s expression with progression-free survival (PFS).
+This is an example which shows you how to determine the sample size necessary to identify genes with microarray expression signals that are associated with progression-free survival.
+A single-predictor Cox regression model will be used to test the association of each gene’s expression with progression-free survival (PFS).
 We are interested in determining the number of events necessary to identify 80% of genes